-I have given careful consideration to the record in this case, including, but not limited to, the transcript of the proceedings of September 15, 2014.
-I have also considered Complainant's Argument and Respondent's Argument.
+I have given careful consideration to the record in this case including the transcript of the proceedings of September 15, 2014.
+I have also considered the Argument submitted by Complainant.

 The following shall constitute the Decision of the Real Estate Commissioner in this proceeding.
-This Amended Decision After Rejection amends the Decision After Rejection of March 2, 2015.